 I was born in 1976, so that’s many years after the day Malaysia stamped itself as independent from a British colony.
 When I was a child, I fairly understood it from school and what I saw in the newspapers or tele, not much from friends, my parents or my grandparents, as they were busy working to earn an income or daily responsibilities.

 They were too engaged with surviving, caring for their kids or they never really create a connection for me with our independence day.
-One thing I remember is my days in school where we got together to rehearse for the freedom march, or growing up celebrating with friends on the streets as we saw thousands getting together at the main city square all dressed up in official attires.
-Those were exciting days.
+One thing I remember is my days in school where students got together to rehearse for the freedom march, singing our national anthem, or growing up celebrating with friends on the streets as we saw thousands getting together at the main city square all dressed up in official attires.
+Those were exciting days too.

-It was a day to go out, join others and have fun!
-Of course wishing Happy Merdeka Day to all we met, waving the Malaysian flag, as that’s what everyone else was doing, so I just followed.
+As kids, it was a day to go out, join others, the family and have fun!
+Of course wishing Happy Merdeka Day to all we met, waving the Malaysian flag, as that’s what everyone else was doing, so we just followed.
 It was like a street party, with many echoing the word… Merdeka!
-I do remember the parade in Dataran Merdeka.
+I do remember the amazing parades in Dataran Merdeka.

-Our early adult working years in the big city, some got together to celebrate it in a different fashion, which included lots of food, alcohol, bbq, friends and music!
-A break from the busy routines making money.
+Our early adult working years in the big city, we got together to celebrate it in a different fashion, which included lots of food, alcohol, bbq, friends, travel and music!
+A break from the busy routines of our nine to fives.

 So I guess it was a way of celebrating, our own Independence too.
 Our freedom together with others, to be able to support ourselves and spending our own money.
-As an adult, I didn’t feel it’s really a day to celebrate being patriotic.
+As an adult, it felt difficult to celebrate being patriotic.
 I didn’t have any kind of connection with what happened in 1957, before or after, and school wasn’t the best place to truly learn about the real history.

-It was more of a conditioning lesson than experience.
-The politics and media played an important role of carving the image of our first Prime Minister into our minds, Tunku Abdul Rahman chanting, Merdeka!
+It was more of a conditioning lesson than personal lived experiences.
+The history lessons, our politics and media played an important role of carving the image of our first Prime Minister into our minds, Tunku Abdul Rahman chanting, Merdeka!
 The father of Malaysia.

-As a young artistic Indian guy growing up in Malaysia, I deeply felt to be free it meant to be equal in all race, cultures, societies and status.
-So everyone no matter where they came from, what race you are or what status in life you are in, needs to be treated fairly, since we are all born on this free land, a land that has it’s independence achieved.
-This feeling got stronger each time I got bullied as a Sikh in school or discriminated as an Indian in society.
+As a young artistic passionate Punjabi guy growing up in Malaysia, I believe that, to be free it meant to be equal in all race, cultures, societies and status.
+So everyone no matter where they came from, what race you are or what status in life you are in, needs to be treated fairly, since we are all born on this same land, a land that has it’s independence achieved.
+This feeling got stronger each time I got bullied as a Sikh in a public school or racially discriminated as an Indian in society.
+It was part of growing up here.

-I still believed, the poor or the rich, the young or the old, we are all equals here, living our lives and trying to be part of a healthy society.
-Somehow being a Malaysian for over 35 years now, I never saw that happening in reality, especially with those who are governing the country, our education system, the economics, the financial system, our politics, our media and entertainment.. etc, why is there no independence on that?
-If we are all ‘free’ than why still with the same discrimination, with race, economics, education or the freedom of expression?
+I still believed, the poor or the rich, the young or the old, we are all equals here, sharing our lives and trying to be part of a healthy society.
+Somehow being a Malaysian for 38 years now, I never saw that happening much in reality, especially with those who are governing the country, our education system, our politicians, our media or entertainment.. etc, why is there no independence and inclusion?
+If we are all ‘free’ then why still with the same discrimination, like with the freedom of expression and equal rights.
+Including the tribes.

 Son Of Earth